 Sec.
 3.02.
 The GHB shall meet within 15 working days after it is established.
-The Board shall first determine in executive session whether the complaint is within the authority or jurisdiction of the grievance process under Section 1.01 through 1.06.
+The Board shall first determine in executive session whether the complaint is within the authority or jurisdiction of the grievance process under Sections 1.01 through 1.06.
 In addition, the Board may dismiss the grievance without a hearing if it concludes, on the basis of the FGF and all other material before the GHB, and with all questions of fact assumed in the grievant's favor, that there are no grounds for deciding the case in the grievant's favor.
 The GHB may also dismiss the grievance without a hearing if the grievance is filed after the expiration of the time period set forth in Section 2.01.

 Sec.
 3.03.
-Within 10 working days of its first meeting, the GHB shall advise the grievant, the respondent, the DARR, the FGM, and the Sr. Associate Dean for Faculty & Faculty Development in writing whether it will proceed with a hearing.
+Within 10 working days of its first meeting, the GHB shall advise the grievant, the respondent, the DAHR, the FGM, and the ISR Director in writing whether it will proceed with a hearing.
 If the Board decides the complaint is not grievable because it is not within the coverage of Sections 1.01 through 1.06, or the grievance is to be dismissed under Section 3.02, it shall state its reasons in writing.
-If the Board decides to proceed, it shall specify in a written notice to the parties, the DARR, the FGM, and the Sr. Associate Dean for Faculty & Faculty Development when and where the hearing will be held and what issues are to be addressed by the parties.
+If the Board decides to proceed, it shall specify in a written notice to the parties, the DAHR, the FGM, and the ISR Director when and where the hearing will be held and what issues are to be addressed by the parties.
 The hearing shall be scheduled within 30 working days or as soon thereafter as is practicable.